Jean-Guy Paquet

 Jean-Guy Paquet, (born January 5, 1938) is a Canadian scientist, businessman, and former rector of Université Laval.

-Born in Montmagny, Quebec, he received a Doctor of Electrical Engineering from University Laval in 1963.
+Born in Montmagny, Quebec, he studied at the University Laval, where he obtained a bachelor's degree in engineering physics in 1959.
+The next year, Paquet obtained a master's in aeronautics at the École nationale supérieure de l’aéronautique.
+Returning to the University Laval, he received a Doctor of Electrical Engineering in 1963.
 From 1967 to 1969, he was the head of the electrical engineering department at University Laval.
 From 1969 to 1972, he was a vice-rector of University Laval and he was rector from 1977 to 1987.
 He was the youngest-ever president of a Canadian university and the second engineer to become rector at University Laval.